Shark VACMOP vs BISSELL Spinwave: Which Cleans Better?

 Maneuverability — Tie

-Both units feature swivel steering that easily navigates around chair legs.
-The Shark weighs practically nothing, but the BISSELL’s motorized pads pull the unit forward, making both machines equally effortless to push.
+Both units feature swivel steering that easily moves around chair legs.
+The Shark weighs practically nothing, but the BISSELL’s motorized pads pull the unit forward, making both machines equally easy to push.

 Runtime — Shark VACMOP VM252 Cordless Hard Floor Cleaner wins